Ollynov/t-school-fullstack-2/server/lecture-notes.md

 Introduction to another asynchronous pattern called promises

 #### Exercise 2: Treasure Hunt
-go to the treasure hunt folder, start with clue1.txt, can you get to the treasure?
+go to the treasure hunt folder and edit the treasureHunt.js file, start with clue1.txt, can you get to the treasure?

 #### Lecture 3: ExpressJS and the WebServer